 In addition to the editors, the contributors are Celia Applegate, Peter Brown, Harold Cook, April Masten, Mae Ngai, Jocelyn Olcott, Mimi Sheller, Pamela Smith, and Nira Wickramasinghe.

 Daniel T. Rodgers is the Henry Charles Lea Professor Emeritus of History at Princeton University.
-Bhavani Raman is an associate professor and the David Rike University Preceptor in the Department of History at Princeton University.
-Helmut Reimitz is an assistant professor and the Harold Willis Dodds Presidential University Preceptor in the Department of History at Princeton University.
+Bhavani Raman is an associate professor in the Department of Historical and Cultural Studies at the University of Toronto, Scarborough.
+Helmut Reimitz is a professor in the Department of History at Princeton University..

 "Cultures in Motion represents first-rate scholarship and opens up a critical new space for historiography.
 Exploring the movement of things, ideas, and other cultural forms, the book--and the introduction in particular--gives an independent existence and importance to such work, and raises original questions about historical change and intercultural understandings."--Thomas Bender, author of A Nation Among Nations